The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Model Sharing

-Ensemble learning is the process of aggregating the predictions of multiple trained models so as to produce a single prediction that is generally better performing, whilst reducing the variance of predictions~\cite{dong2020survey}.
 Fundamentally, ensembles allow for improved generalization to unseen data by removing the need for complex human designed heuristics to choose which model may be most appropriate for a given prediction on unseen data.
 Specifically in our case, each model $F_k$ and its parameters $\theta_k$ is trained on a unique subset of data $D_k$ that contains its own feature distributions, and as such there is no guarantee that a single model prediction will perform well.
 The aggregation of multiple model predictions ensures that this single poor model performance is not the sole prediction rather the predictions from all feature distributions and data domains is employed.
 Formally, the aggregation procedure for the prediction $y$ on data point $x$ can be written as follows

 where $\theta_k$ is the parameters of the machine learning model trained on the data $D_k$ from participant $k$, and $|K|$ represent the number of participants/models in the ensemble.
 Moreover, this process is visually depicted in Figure \ref{fig:modelshare}.